Metro services hit after woman attempts suicide on tracks | Devdiscourse

-Metro services were partially hit for a brief period on Monday morning after a woman jumped on the tracks in front of an approaching train at Central metro station, police said.
-The woman, however, was rescued and admitted to Calcutta Medical College and Hospital, a senior police officer said.
+Metro services were partially hit for a brief period on Monday morning after a woman, in her mid-twenties, jumped on the tracks in front of an approaching train at Central metro station, police said.
+The woman, however, was rescued and admitted to Calcutta Medical College and Hospital, where she is being treated for the injuries that she received after jumping on the tracks, a senior police officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)